Here’s a wakeup call…

 It’s almost universally 2.5%, plus a small spread that the bank itself has to pay and passes on to you the consumer.
 The total cost should come in under 3%.

 With most cash back credit cards paying only 1% in rewards, that 3% is eating up all of your rewards and then some!

 Worse, if you buy something in a foreign currency, change your mind, and return it – you’re dinged on both sides of the transaction.
 That means you’ll lose 5-6% of your money to the bank and have nothing to show for it.

 0% Foreign Transaction Fees Credit Cards in Canada

 Given that 99% of Canadian credit cards charge this fee, it may surprise you that a few cards use to exist that charged absolutely nothing in foreign exchange fees other than the small spread the bank itself pays.

 Unfortunately, those cards have done a disappearing act.
 Cards like the Sears Mastercard and a few Scotia cards that were grandfathered axed the foreign currency discount, and even the Rogers Mastercards, which is considered one of the Best Foreign Exchange Credit Cards, gives cardholders bonus rewards instead of waiving the fee.

 And sadly, it looks like Chase may be winding down their business here in Canada altogether, having sold off many of the cards in their portfolio.
-Plus, after announcing this past week that they would be closing all Chase Amazon.ca Visa and Chase Marriott Visa accounts on March 15th, 2018, in the world of No Foreign Exchange Fee cards, there are only slim pickings left.
+Plus, after announcing that they would be closing all Chase Amazon.ca Visa and Chase Marriott Visa accounts on March 15th, 2018, in the world of No Foreign Exchange Fee cards, there are only slim pickings left.

 Top Foreign Transaction Fee Credit Cards